fiorenzo1963/es100-wwvb-refclock/README.md

 * Allow receiver to continue retry operation after being notified that current RX was unsucceful.
 * Add tracking mode functionality for improved timestamp reception.
 Tracking mode only uses the top-of-the-minute mark as a PPS indicator, and works so long as the local clock doesn't have excess drift.
 Adding tracking mode will most likely render the first features somewhat moot.

+One major limitation of the test code is that it is quite dumb in that it simply polls the WWVB receiver every 2 milliseconds.
+The NTP reference clock implementation will make use of PPS timestamping for accuracy and efficiency.
+However actual improvements are likely to be fairly low due to the jitter of the signal itself, which is quite high.

 ![alt text](https://raw.githubusercontent.com/fiorenzo1963/es100-wwvb-refclock/master/images/es100_with_dual_antennas.jpg)

+## TODO

+* The receiver can trigger an IRQ which simply indicates that RX was unsuccessful, and retry is pending.
+The current code simply treats this as a timeout and restarts reception.
+* Tracking mode (essentially equivalent to a "PPS" mode) needs to be supported, see datasheet for details.

 ## Links